Why the future is with Rajiv in India

 So what would I be doing if I was a young designer or programmer, bookkeeper or architect or any other profession that is outsource-able?

 Keeping your fingers crossed certainly seems like a bad strategy.
 The old saying: If you can’t beat them, join them, strikes me as the approach to take.
 You see, I think there is an enormous opportunity for people to provide go-between services for people like me and Rajiv in India.
-What would perfect for me is if I could engage an actual designer here in Australia who manages the process of getting the work completed easily in India or wherever.
-The problems I and Rajiv have faced in this project so far have largely been about language, culture and some technical glitches.
+What would be perfect for me is if I could engage an actual designer here in Australia who manages the process of getting the work completed easily in India or wherever.
+The problems I and Rajiv have faced in this project so far have largely been about language, culture and some technical glitches. (and this is more or less exactly what my client in Perth does in outsourcing the bulk of the work overseas)

 I think If I was a young designer coming out of college, I’d make sure I learn Hindi or Tagalog or Chinese and establish a network of designers in one of the prime outsourcing countries.
 Then I’d develop a service for people like me and the contractors that facilitates the process, so that instructions I have for my contractor actually get understood the first time.
 Rajiv and I find ourselves going back and forth quite a lot, because I use words and sentences that mean something very different to Rajiv than they mean for me.
 Having someone in the middle who understands design and has design skills and speaks Indian would be invaluable.